-- considering more factors (such as invocation latency, throughput, etc.) when computing the weights of invocations links; - investigating the component reliability itself besides the invocation structures and invocation frequencies; - more experimental analysis on real-world cloud applications (e.g., employing the NASA NPB benchmark); - more investigations on the component failure corre- - more experimental studies on impact of incorrectness of prior knowledge on the invocation frequencies and critical components.
+- considering more factors (such as invocation latency, throughput, etc.) when computing the weights of invocations links; - 2. investigating the component reliability itself besides the invocation structures and invocation frequencies; - more experimental analysis on real-world cloud applications (e.g., employing the NASA NPB benchmark); - 4. more investigations on the component failure correlations; and - 5. more experimental studies on impact of incorrectness of prior knowledge on the invocation frequencies and critical components.